quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 For each combination of parameters (number of simulated haplotypes, number of simulated markers, mutator effect size, etc.), we run 100 independent trials.
 In each trial, we simulate the genotype matrix $G$ and the mutation counts $C$.
-We calculate a "focal" cosine distance as the cosine distance between the aggregate mutation spectra of haplotypes with either genotype at $s_i$ (the site at which we artificially simulated an association between genotyeps and mutation spectrum variation).
+We calculate a "focal" cosine distance as the cosine distance between the aggregate mutation spectra of haplotypes with either genotype at $s_i$ (the site at which we artificially simulated an association between genotypes and mutation spectrum variation).
 We then perform an inter-haplotype distance scan using $N = 1,000$ permutations.
 If fewer than 5% of the $N$ permutations produced a cosine distance greater than or equal to the focal distance, we say that the approach successfully identified the mutator allele in that trial.